 The UDI rule provides a method for labelers to request exceptions, alternatives, and time extensions to UDI requirements.
-The FDA plans to make decisions on requests for exceptions, alternatives and time extensions available on this page.

 General exceptions from the requirement for the label of a device to bear a unique device identifier (§ 801.30)